Your mileage reimbursements are only as accurate as your mileage tracking. Ensure that you’re equipped with the best mileage tracker available.

 But before using our checklist to help you in this process, it helps to examine why so many organizations are switching from using Excel spreadsheets to track mileage.

-Beyond estimates and mistakes another more insidious form of inaccuracy can plague self-reported mileage: buffering.
+Beyond estimates and mistakes another more insidious form of inaccuracy can plague spreadsheets and other self-reported logs: mileage buffering.
 Given the volatile nature of fuel costs and other expenses associated with operating a vehicle, employees may add a buffer to their mileage to help when expenses increase without an increase in the mileage rate.
 Over time, this practice can expand beyond a simple mechanism to offset added expenses.
 Self-reporting leaves few ways for the company to rein in over-reporting.

-That’s why today’s automated mileage trackers are starting to become popular.
-They offer increased visibility into employee productivity—but they also raise serious privacy concerns.
+That’s why today’s automated mileage trackers (mobile apps) are starting to become popular.
+They offer increased visibility into employee productivity – but they also raise serious privacy concerns.

 Let us help you evaluate all your options and make the best choice possible when it comes to a 21st-century mileage log.